rtcornwell/cdp-ranger-obs/README.md

 	* star_rpc_server.sh:

-	Cloudera is integrated and used, which involves a lot ofmr.-specific related information. make sure the following line points to the kerebos config file:-Djava.security.krb5.conf=/etc/krd5.conf
+	Cloudera is integrated and used, which involves a lot ofmr.-specific related information. make sure the following line points to the kerebos config file:

+		-Djava.security.krb5.conf=/etc/krd5.conf

 	* start_server.sh:

-	Open source big data cluster use: Make sure the following path is the correct path to the haddop native libaries: native_path=/opt/cloudera/parcels/CDH-7.1.7-1.cdh7.1.7.p0.15945976/lib/hadoop/lib/native
+	Open source big data cluster use: Make sure the following path is the correct path to the haddop native libaries:

+		native_path=/opt/cloudera/parcels/CDH-7.1.7-1.cdh7.1.7.p0.15945976/lib/hadoop/lib/native

 4.	 conf: Profile directory

 	core-site .xml and hdfs-site .xml: Configuration files needed to access THE HDFS service(this service relies on the HDFS service)

-Ranger-obs-security.xml and ranger-obs-audit .xml: (access to the configuration file of the rangerAdmin service) ranger-obs.xml: (The main configuration file of the ranger-obs-service service itself) Kdc.conf and rangerobs.keytab, etc.: Other optional configuration files log4j.properties: Log configuration file
+	Ranger-obs-security.xml and ranger-obs-audit .xml: (access to the configuration file of the rangerAdmin service)

+	ranger-obs.xml: (The main configuration file of the ranger-obs-service service itself)

+	Kdc.conf and rangerobs.keytab, etc.: Other optional configuration files

+	log4j.properties: Log configuration file

 5.	lib: Dependent package directory